PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 end
 ```

 Remove everything but `new/2` and `create/2` from `FawkesWeb.Auth.UserController`.
 (We'll eventually need a `delete/2`) but the implementation is different so we'll delete the generated default.
-Change the redirect on successs in `create/2` to the schedule index.
+Change the redirect on successs in `create/2` to `slot_path(conn, :index)`.
 The result will look like:

 ```
 defmodule FawkesWeb.Auth.UserController do